28 Jun 2019

-4th of July is an important national holiday in the US that commemorates the Declaration of Independence established 241 years ago in 1776.
+The 4th of July is an important national holiday in the United States, that commemorates the Declaration of Independence, established 241 years ago in 1776.

 With American expats having relocated all over the globe and US culture being prominent in many countries, it is perhaps no surprise that 4th July has become an official global event.
 In fact, in many countries American expats and people with American heritage proudly display their US patriotism on this special day.

 Don’t believe us?
 Check out how other countries go USA for Independence Day.

 Denmark is the only country outside of the United States that holds an official 4th July celebration.

 Celebrated annually since 1911, thousands of people from across the country gather in Rebild National Park in Jutland for picnics, speeches and to sing some American classics.

 Known as Rebildfesten, its organizers claim that it is is the biggest celebration of US independence outside of the USA.

 Established originally by Danish-Americans, the celebration continues to attract a huge audience of Danes and Americans alike who come to revel in the party atmosphere of July 4th.